-Career & Technical Education Instruction - Associate Degree
+Career and Technical Education Instruction - Associate Degree

 The Career and Technical Education Instruction program prepares individuals to teach technology education/industrial arts programs.
 Graduates will be ready to teach occupational, vocational, career, or technical subjects to students at the middle and secondary school level.
 Wisconsin DPI Experienced-Based Licensure for Technical and Vocational Education Subjects form PI-1623 and accompanying documentation of 200 hours of related work experience or completion of a baccalaureate degree are needed to meet licensure requirements in the state of WI.
 This product would provide students the education needed to qualify for experience-based technical and vocational education pathway with the Wisconsin Department of Public Instruction.